szcompressor/sz/README.md

 * Point-wise relative error bound mode (i.e., PW_REL): Xin Liang, Sheng Di, Dingwen Tao, Zizhong Chen, Franck Cappello, "[An Efficient Transformation Scheme for Lossy Data Compression with Point-wise Relative Error Bound](https://ieeexplore.ieee.org/document/8514879)", in IEEE International Conference on Clustering Computing (CLUSTER 2018), Belfast, UK, 2018.
 (Best Paper)

 This document simply introduces how to install and use the SZ compressor.
 More details can be found in doc/userguide.pdf.
+OpenMP/OpenCL version can be found in the package, but this is not a recommended code for GPU.
+The optimized GPU code is under developement, to be released later.

 ## Installation